Leading Organizational Change

 Leading organizational culture change methodology through key influencers – 12 Global Factors

-- The methodology and process must show visible results FAST– In the current age of “NOW” we are less patient, less tolerant and if something doesn’t show a result quickly, we often dismiss it as not useful.
-Even though we may have a great plan and promise great new and exciting working environments… today, people will be sceptical.
+- The methodology and process must show visible results FAST– Leading organizational change in the current age of “NOW” requires speed since we are less patient, less tolerant and if something doesn’t show a result quickly, we often dismiss it as not useful.
+Even though we may have a great plan and promise great new and exciting working environments… today, people will be skeptical.
 To get the buy-in to insight and perpetuate the organizational culture change process, people NEED to see fast, even almost instant results. but when they do, it goes viral.
 People spend their own time and extra effort because the promise appears real, and so seeing it through is exciting and personal.The down side to getting this kind of Fast Visible results is that it usually disrupts the efficiency of operations during the 2 week implementation period.
 We have attempted to spread out the process to reduce the disruption… and we found the benefits and impact of the shorter implementation largely outweighs the 2 week disruption… and highly recommend the sucking it up for the bigger payoff.

 - You must do a discovery to identify the issue BEFORE you start – The discovery helps define the issues so the initiative so the senior management is not surprised of what the initiative will yield.
 The predictability of the outcome is essential to align expectations from senior management as well as staff.